 Animal bites to your finger are typically not life-threatening.
-However, the spread of an infection from an animal bite throughout the body can cause serious medical problems.
+However, if the infection from a bite spreads throughout the body, it can cause serious medical problems.

 Dogs cause most of the animal bites that occur in the United States.
 But most animals will bite if they feel threatened.
 You shouldn’t approach or touch animals you see in the wild.

-Most animal bites to the finger will not cause any symptoms other than swelling, redness, or pain.
-If the skin is not broken by the bite, your chances of developing serious health complications are quite low.
-In cases where the skin has been broken, a number of symptoms may occur.
+Most animal bites to the finger won’t cause symptoms other than swelling, redness, or pain.
+If the bite doesn’t break the skin, your chances of developing serious health complications are low.
+Infection is more likely to happen when the injury breaks the skin.

 Symptoms that may indicate infection include: